 Grown-ups don’t earn $1 for eating their broccoli or brushing their teeth.
 Children should not feel entitled to money as a result of good behavior.
 Parents should set basic expectations for children’s behavior — without any financial remuneration — and provide money in exchange for chores and other work.

 7. Encourage older teens to get a job

-A job outside the home can teach teens responsibility, discipline and time management.
+A job outside the home can teach teens responsibility, discipline, and time management.
 Teens are less likely to be careless with money when they understand what it takes to earn it.

-8. Debit/credit cards great teaching tools
+8. Use Debit/credit cards as teaching tools

 9. Set up a Donor Advised Family Fund

 Let your kids pick a charity to donate to.
 Help them with the research and include them in meetings or site visits with local charities if possible.